machal/cssmine-content/content/css3-text-overflow.md

 ```

 When showing `text-overflow: ellipsis` in my lectures, I always get two kinds of
 reactions.
-One half of the audience is bored, saying: "Hm, I have been using
+One half of the audience is bored, saying: “Hm, I have been using
-this for two years already…" And the other half?
+this for two years already…” And the other half?
 Enthusiastically taking notes:
-"I must use this first thing tomorrow!"
+“I must use this first thing tomorrow!”

 However, the catch when using the `ellipsis` value is that it will apply to a
 single line of text in block elements and 3 dots ("…") will be shown if the line